Skip to Content

 Alabama was no stranger to the Gold Rush.
 Significant amounts were mined from Alabama, making this state one of the major gold producers from the Mississippi River’s east.

-In Alabama, gold was found in both lode and placer deposits in many counties such as Talladega, Tallapoosa, Chambers, Clay, Coosa, Chilton, Elmore, Cleburne, and Randolph.
+In Alabama, gold was found in lode and placer deposits in counties such as Talladega, Tallapoosa, Chambers, Clay, Coosa, Chilton, Elmore, Cleburne, and Randolph.

 One of Alabama’s biggest gold producers is the Hog Mountain District in Tallapoosa County, while the nearby creeks have placer gold.
-Other vital mines are the Riddle Mine and Story Mine, located in Talladega County.
+Other vital mines are the Riddle Mine and Story Mine in Talladega County.
 Placer gold can be found in Talladega Creek and Talladega National Forest.

 Gold is also abundant in Coosa County.
 Gold Ridge Mine produced gold as a byproduct of copper mining.
-In this county, the placer gold can be found along Hatchett Creek, Weogufka Creek, or the Rockford placers.
+The placer gold can be found along Hatchett Creek, Weogufka Creek, or the Rockford Placers in this county.

-I know you would love to find some gold nuggets but let’s see if it is legal to pan for gold in Alabama.
+I know you would love to find some gold nuggets,, but let’s see if panning for gold in Alabama is legal.

 Of course, you can always visit the Alabama Gold Camp, where you can pan, sluice, or try to detect metals for a decent fee.
 Remember not to be deceived by the fool’s gold, pyrite that can be found in Clay County.